Facts about Harold Russell

 Harold Russell Biography

-The accident that cost Russell his hands occurred on 6 June 1944 — the same date as the D-Day invasion of France… In 1992 Russell was in the news when he auctioned his best supporting actor Oscar to pay for medical treatments for his wife… Russell is the only person to win two Oscars for the same role.
+The accident that cost Harold Russell his hands occurred in North Carolina on June 6, 1944 — the same date as the D-Day invasion of France… In 1992, Harold Russell was in the news when he auctioned his best supporting actor Oscar to pay for medical treatments for his wife… Harold Russell is the only person to win two Oscars for the same role in a single film.